zakqwy/bikelight/README.md

 ![bikelight_pcb](img/bikelight_pcb.png)

 The circuit is designed to be milled on a single sided chunk of FR1 using a 1/64" end mill.
 If you use [mods](mods.cba.mit.edu), the three layer *.svg files (holes, outline, and traces) are in the /pcb directory.
+After assembling and programming with [pyupdi](https://github.com/mraardvark/pyupdi) and an FTDI cable, I masked off the USB jack and slide switch and sprayed it with a few coats of clear varnish.

 ![bikelight_pcb_img](img/bikelight_pcb_img.jpg)